browser-network/network/README.md

 * Conditional messaging - a preflight is sent before sending a bigger message asking if a node wants to accept it.
 A broken boundary is rude.
 * Tunable involvement parameters - allow network / disc usage to be modulated
-* Right now multiple connections with a single peer can happen I think due to a race somewhere in the open offer / answer negotiation.
 * Get rid of terrible custom debug implementation.
 * Assess how much of our inter peer data could be represented with buffers
 * if a broadcast is made with a specific clientId, and we're connected to that clientId,